-[Sec:] Sec.
-15. The Justices of the Supreme Court, the Judges of the Court of Appeals and District Judges [shall] are each entitled to receive for their services a compensation to be fixed by law and paid in the manner provided by law, which [shall] must not be increased or diminished during the term for which they [shall] have been elected, unless a Vacancy occurs, in which case the successor of the former incumbent [shall] is entitled to receive only such salary as may be provided by law at the time of his election or appointment; and provision [shall] must be made by law for setting apart from each year's revenue a sufficient amount of Money, to pay such compensation.
+[See:] Sec.
+15. The justices of the Supreme Court, the judges of the court of appeals, if established by the Legislature, and the district judges [shall] are each entitled to receive for their services a compensation to be fixed by law and paid in the manner provided by law, which [shall] must not be increased or diminished during the term for which they [shall] have been elected, unless a vacancy occurs, in which case the successor of the former incumbent [shall] is entitled to receive only such salary as may be provided by law at the time of his election or appointment. [; and provision shall] A provision must be made by law for setting apart from each year's revenue a sufficient amount of money [,] to pay such compensation.